-• Attachment 1: Project Narrative (18-page limit): Upload as "ProjectNarrative.pdf".
+• Attachment 1: Project Narrative (five-page limit): Upload as "ProjectNarrative.pdf".
 The page limit of the Project Narrative applies to text and non-text elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings) used to describe the project.
 Inclusion of URLs (uniform resource locators) that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.

-Describe the proposed project in detail using the outline below.

-Background: Describe the product to be developed.
-Present the scientific rationale behind the proposed work.
+- Rationale: Clearly articulate the scientific rationale for the proposed research project.
 Cite relevant literature.
-Describe previous experience most pertinent to the project.
-Include relevant preliminary data and/or promising preclinical findings that demonstrate proof of concept of the product or a prototype/preliminary version of the product; these data may be unpublished or from the published literature.

-- Hypothesis/Objective: State the hypothesis to be tested and/or the objective(s) to be reached.
-State which FY22 PRMRP Topic Area the proposed research addresses.
-Additionally, describe how the proposed research project addresses one of the FY22 PRMRP Strategic Goals. - Specific Aims: Concisely explain the project's specific aims.
+The presentation of preliminary and/or published data is allowed but not required. - Hypothesis: State concisely the new insights, paradigms, technologies, or applications that address one of the FY23 PRMRP Topic Areas and one of the associated FY23 PRMRP Strategic Goals. - Specific Aims: Concisely explain the project's specific aims and the objective(s) to be reached.
 These aims should agree with the primary aims and associated tasks described in the Statement of Work (SOW).
-If the proposed work is part of a larger study, present only aims that this DOD award would fund. - Research Strategy and Feasibility: Describe the experimental design, methods, and analyses, including appropriate controls, in sufficient detail for analysis.
-Provide a well-developed, well-integrated research strategy that supports the translational feasibility and promise of the approach.
-Define the specific study outcomes and how they will be measured.
-Address potential problem areas and present alternative methods and approaches.
-Describe how data will be collected and handled, including rules for stopping data collection, criteria for inclusion and exclusion of data, how outliers will be defined and handled, and identification of primary endpoints/ outcomes.
-Clearly describe the statistical plan and the rationale for the statistical methodology.
-Provide a sample size estimate and the method by which it was derived, including power analysis calculation, if applicable.
-Describe how data will be reported and how it will be assured that the documentation will support a regulatory filing with the FDA, or international regulatory agency, if applicable. - If animal studies are proposed, briefly describe the key elements of the study/studies as they relate to the overall project.
-Explain how and why the animal species, strain, and model(s) being used can address the scientific objectives and, where appropriate, the study's relevance to human biology.
-Describe the randomization and blinding procedures for the study and any other measures to be taken to minimize effects of subjective bias during animal treatment and assessment of results.
-If randomization and/or blinding will not be utilized, provide justification. - If human subjects or human biological samples will be used, describe the study population and include a detailed plan for the recruitment of human subjects or the acquisition of samples (refer to Attachment 9, Public Health Service (PHS) Inclusion Enrollment Report, for additional details).
-Describe the availability of the proposed study population and past successes in recruiting similar populations.
-If active-duty military, military families, and/or Veteran population(s) or datasets will be used in the proposed research project, describe the feasibility of accessing the population(s)/dataset(s).
-This award may not be used to conduct clinical trials. - Describe how the research project will be completed within the proposed period of performance. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
+If the proposed work is part of a larger study, present only aims that this DOD award would fund. - Research Strategy and Feasibility: Describe the experimental design, methods, and analyses, including appropriate controls, in sufficient detail for scientific evaluation.
+Address potential problem areas and present alternative methods or approaches.
+If cell lines or animals are to be used, justify why the proposed cell line(s) or animal model(s) were chosen.
+Describe how the proposed project will be completed within the proposed performance period. - If human subjects, human biological samples, or datasets will be used, describe the study population and include a detailed plan for the recruitment of human subjects or the acquisition of samples (refer to Attachment 8, <a href=Public Health Service (PHS) Inclusion Enrollment Report for additional details).
+This award may not be used to conduct clinical trials. - Innovation: Describe how the proposed research is innovative, including how it will provide new insights, paradigms, technologies, or applications to the research field and/or patient care.
+Investigating the next logical step of an existing line of research or providing an incremental advance on published data is not considered innovative. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
 Start each document on a new page.
 If documents are scanned to PDF, the lowest resolution (100 to 150 dpi) should be used.
-The Supporting

-Documentation attachment should not include additional information such as figures, tables, graphs, photographs, diagrams, chemical structures, or drawings.
+The Supporting Documentation attachment should not include additional information such as figures, tables, graphs, photographs, diagrams, chemical structures, or drawings.
 These items should be included in the Project Narrative.